Analysis: The Opening of European Markets to Competition: The Root Cause of Soaring Electricity Prices

 More than 20 years ago, the electricity market in France was opened up to competition.
 Article 90of the 1957 Treaty of Rome mandated this opening, which was ultimately formalized under a1996 European directive.
 This directive provided for gradual competition and marked the end of EDF’s monopoly: other suppliers must be able to sell electricity to both households and businesses.

-AN IDYLLIC VISION
+IDYLLIC VISION

-To many, applying this analysis to the electricity sector seemed obvious: to ensure market competition, competitors must have access to the nuclear electricity generated by EDF, which is produced at a cost significantly lower than that of its competitors.
-This is where ARENH comes in: EDF must sell approximately one-quarter of its nuclear electricity production (100 TWh/year) to its competitors each year at a fixed price of 42 euros per MWh, close to the production cost of EDF’s nuclear power plants.
-This mechanism was viewed, particularly by the authorsof the Champsaur Commission report, as the condition enabling the entry of new competitors and, ultimately, lower prices for consumers.
+For many, applying this analysis to the electricity sector seemed obvious: to ensure open competition in the markets, competitors must have access to the nuclear electricity generated by EDF, which is produced at a cost significantly lower than that of its competitors.
+This is where ARENH comes in: EDF must sell approximately one-quarter of its nuclear electricity production (100 TWh/year) to its competitors each year at a fixed price of 42 euros per MWh, which is close to the production cost of EDF’s nuclear power plants.
+This mechanism was viewed—particularly by the authorsof the Champsaur Commission report—as the key to enabling new competitors to enter the market and, ultimately, to lowering prices for consumers.

-PRICES OUT OF STEP WITH COSTS
+PRICES OUT OF LINE WITH COSTS

-Historically, rates were based on EDF’s production costs: the Energy Regulatory Commission (CRE) assessed EDF’s accounting costs and then allocated them across its customer base.
+Historically, rates were based on EDF’s production costs: the Energy Regulatory Commission (CRE) assessed EDF’s accounting costs and then allocated them among its customer base.
 The NOME Act was then enacted with a clear objective, as reiterated by the judge presiding over interim relief proceedings at the Council of State in a decision dated January 7, 2015:

 FUNDAMENTAL REFORM OR JUST PATCHWORK SOLUTIONS?

-Crucial issues related to public service missions—including pricing, security of supply, energy independence, reducingCO2 emissions, and promoting renewable energy—appear to require strong government oversight and planning.
-These demands are at the heart of public calls for a secure electricity supply at regulated and fair prices.
+Crucial issues related to public service missions—including pricing, security of supply, energy independence, the reduction ofCO2 emissions, and the promotion of renewable energy—appear to require strong government oversight and planning.
+These demands are at the heart of citizens’ calls for a secure electricity supply at regulated and fair prices.

 François Mirabel, Professor of Energy and Transportation Economics, University of Montpellier